Working In Your Business vs. Working On Your Business

 Even if you only have 15 minutes, you’ll be surprised by how much you can get done if you’re organised and ready to work.

-Over the years I’ve trained many people on this system (using a weekly planner, business to-do lists and folders).
-The people who actually implemented this system in their life reported a big boost to their business and a big increase in the quality of life as their work-life balance improved.
+Over the years I’ve trained many people on this system (using a weekly planner, business to-do lists and portable folders) in their direct sales business.
+The people who actually implemented this system reported a big boost to their business and a big increase in the quality of life as their work-life balance improved.

 How to Use the System